-In part I of our Agile Testing guide, we saw how Agile testing is a vital ingredient in any organization’s Agile development journey.
+In part I of our “All About Agile Testing” series, we saw how Agile testing is a vital ingredient in any organization’s Agile development journey.
 We covered the evolution of Agile, setting up of Agile QA teams, various practices and approaches within Agile and some of the recent trends in Agile testing.

 An important facet of Agile testing is a Test Plan.
 Because unlike waterfall, the Agile practice needs test plans to be written and updated for each release.
 The test plan includes the types of testing done in a particular iteration.
 Here’s what a typical Agile test plan may possibly include:

 The key task here is to understand features and user stories – limited only to that iteration, defining the test strategy, scope and estimating the time to be spent.